primeqa/create-primeqa-app/README.md

 <h3> ✅ Prerequisites </h3>

-We use [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to run application.
-Make sure you have most up-to-date version of the those tools.
+We use [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to run our application.
+Make sure you have the most up-to-date version of those tools.

-⚠️ **Important**: Make sure your docker has read/write permissions in existing directory and sub-directories.
+⚠️ **Important**: Make sure your docker has read/write permissions in the existing directory and sub-directories.

 <h3> 💻 Hardware Requirements </h3>